Pearson-Higher-Ed/uxf-craft/README.md

 Reference: https://nystudio107.com/blog/database-asset-syncing-between-environments-in-craft-cms

+## Third party services

+### Mailgun
+A free mailgun account is used to send account activation emails.
+It is connected through SMTP.

 ## Backing up the instance

 For now we are using Digital Ocean backups.
 In the future it would be worth setting up the Craft Scripts thing to automatically backup to S3 or something.